MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/manage-apps-and-solutions/maximum-row-size-exceeds.md

 ---
 # Maximum row size exceeds the allowed maximum during solution import

-This article provides a workaround for an error that occurs when you import a solution.
+This article provides a workaround for an error that occurs when you [import a solution](/power-apps/maker/data-platform/import-update-export-solutions) in Power Apps.

 _Applies to:_ &nbsp; Power Platform, Solutions